...

 Upholding CPS Integrity: Transparency and Accountability Measures in Texas

 Transparency and accountability are fundamental components within the framework of the CPS guidelines for child removal in Texas.
 These measures are key to maintaining the integrity and effectiveness of the Child Protective Services system.
 By implementing stringent oversight and continuous monitoring, CPS can build and retain public trust.
-Such practices ensure that the CPS operates ethically and effectively, prioritizing the best interests of children while maintaining a system that is accountable and transparent to the public it serves.
+Such practices ensure that the CPS operates ethically and effectively.
+This prioritizes the best interests of children while maintaining a system accountable and transparent to the public.

 Conclusion: